the 2025 guide made by locals for

 This is why King Charles fell in love with this region and owns 4 village houses where he spends his summer holidays!

-So the most important thing you should know is that visiting Transylvania is NOT just about seeing its top tourist attractions to snap some quick pictures, grab a tacky Dracula souvenir from gift shops, or do a day trip from Bucharest to the city of Brasov and Bran Castle, the main tourist destination in the region.
+The most important thing you should know is that visiting Transylvania is NOT just about seeing its top tourist attractions to snap some quick pictures, grab a tacky Dracula souvenir from gift shops, or do a day trip from Bucharest to the city of Brasov and Bran Castle, the main tourist destination in the region.

 The best thing to do is to experience the magical Transylvania countryside to meet locals, see how they live, and eat a home-cooked meal with produce from their households.
 This is by far one of the best activities to do in Romania, and Transylvania especially.